-When I was a hospital chaplain I stood with many patients and families in the uncertain days before the patient's probable death.
-As I stood amongst them I witnessed the many ways families handle end of life situations.
+As a hospital chaplain, and now as a priest, I have stood with many patients and families in the uncertain days before the patient's probable death.
+As I stood amongst those families I've witnessed the many ways families handle end of life situations.
 If the patient was conscious they would often feel the need to recount aspects of their lives, the fond memories, the happy times.
 If they were really in touch with their spirit they would often want to give voice to the painful times as well, often voicing regrets and seeking forgiveness and reconciliation.

-In other encounters patients would want to reassure their loved ones and friends about the days ahead when they would not be with them physically.
+In other encounters, patients would want to reassure their loved ones and friends about the days ahead when they would not be with them physically.
 In some cases family members or friends would chastise them for speaking that way trying to reassure the patient that all would be Ok.

-Patients nearly always knew more about their mortality than the family member or friend and wanted to give a voice of reassurance to carry on with life.
-The pain of impending separation though caused some to try and negate the emotional truth that the patient was trying to utter.
+Patients nearly always know more about their mortality than the family member or friend and want to give a voice of reassurance to their family members and friends to carry on with life and live it to the fullest.
+The pain of impending separation though causes some family and friends to try to negate the emotional truth that the patient is trying to express.